bravojuandb/classicbook-etl-pipeline/README.md

 ### **2. Transform**

+- Created a template for manual alignment, using `generate_latin_alignment_csv.py`
-- Aligned each book manually by paragraph (over 600 matches)
+- Manually aligned each book by paragraph (over 650 matches) using a structured TSV template.
-- Ensured semantic and structural coherence across languages
-- Saved bilingual TSV files per book
+- Saved bilingual TSV files, 4 in total, one per book.
-- Cleaned aligned data to remove inconsistencies, normalize formatting.
-- Split in two TSV files and prepare for loading.
+- Automated cleaning using `clean_imitation.py`
+- Got a `imitation_cleaned.tsv`ready to load into PostgreSQL

 ### **3. Load**

 - Designed PostgreSQL schema
-- Loaded cleaned bilingual TSVs into PostgreSQL using SQL scripts
+- Loaded cleaned bilingual `imitation_cleaned.tsv` composed of 9 columns
-- Ready for complex queries, joins, NLP tasks, or downstream tools (e.g., flashcard generators)

 ## 📊 Example Use Cases